Chapter 1. Air Navigation

 provided for outages in WAAS LNAV/VNAV and LPV vertical service.
 Vertical

 outages may occur daily at these locations due to being close to the edge of

 WAAS system coverage.
-Use LNAV minima for flight planning at these locations,
+Use LNAV or circling minima for flight planning at these locations,

 whether as a destination or alternate.
 For flight operations at these locations,

 when the WAAS avionics indicate that LNAV/VNAV or LPV service is available, then

 the vertical guidance may be used to complete the approach using the displayed

 level of service.
 Should an outage occur during the procedure, reversion to LNAV